spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse.md

 ## Synapse + OpenID Connect for Single-Sign-On

-If you'd like to use OpenID Connect authentication with Synapse, you'll need some additional reverse-proxy configuration (see [our nginx reverse-proxy doc page](configuring-playbook-nginx.md#synapse-openid-connect-for-single-sign-on)).
+If you'd like to use OpenID Connect authentication with Synapse, you'll need some additional configuration.

 This example configuration is for [keycloak](https://www.keycloak.org/), an opensource Identity Provider maintained by Red Hat.